cmosig/sentle/README.md

 ```
 Alternatively, you can call `sen.da.compute()` and use the generated cube directly, without saving it to your drive.

-## Questions you may (or should?) have
+## Questions you may have

 #### Where can I watch the progress of the download?
 Upon class initialization, `sentle` prints a link to a [dask dashboard](https://docs.dask.org/en/latest/dashboard.html).
 Check the bottom right pane in the Status tab for a progress bar.
 A variety of other stats are also visible there.
 If you are working on a remote machine you may need to use [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) to access the remote dashboard.

 #### How do I scale this program?
 Increase the number of workers using the `num_workers` parameter when setting up the `Sentle` class.
-You should give each worker 6GB of memory, even if it only needs 2.3GB in practise in default settings.
+You should give each worker 6GB of memory, even if it only needs 3GB in practise in default settings.

 ## Contributing